 - Helicopter Ride: You’ll start with a helicopter ride over stunning glaciers before landing on a remote snowfield.

-- Sled Ride: Hop on a dog sled and feel the rush as a team of Alaskan huskies pulls you across the snow.
+- Sled Ride: Hop on a dog sledge and feel the rush as a team of Alaskan huskies pulls you across the snow.
 These dogs are born to run, and their excitement is contagious.

 Whitewater Rafting